 - High sensitivity FCW setting, to be activated ≤ 1 second of continuous gaze away from forward road view, until driver attention is restored.
-Further details for high sensitivity FCW are set out in 3.5.4.4.

-- Low level braking intervention, where low level braking begins immediately after the driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.2, and continuous until driver attention is restored.
+Further details for high sensitivity FCW are set out in 3.5.4.4. or - Low level braking intervention, where low level braking begins immediately after the driver is classified as distracted, as per the OEM information provided to satisfy 3.5.3.1.2, and continuous until driver attention is restored. or - Any other intervention that the OEM considers to be appropriate.